PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-13 17:01:10
+Last updated: 2024-04-13 17:01:43
-Random Quote: Power tastes best when sweetened by courtesy; you had best learn that if you ever hope to rule.  -  Roose Bolton
+Random Quote: America, Freddie.
+They've already had their revolution, you won't have to bother. - Ada Thorne